mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 66 - Shotgun Surgery/readme.md

 # Conclusion

-Adding a new feature should be straightforward it our model maps 1:1 to real world and our responsibilities are in the correct places.
+Adding a new feature should be straightforward it our model maps 1:1 to real-world and our responsibilities are in the correct places.
 We should be alert for small changes spanning in several classes.

 # More Info